 It was troubling to hear church leaders justifying the interference in the worship experience.
 It was troubling to hear leadership speak of how successful the ministry still seemed to be, without members and visitors coming together as a body.
 It was even more troubling during a virtual gathering of believers later to hear the minister leading the discussion appear to downplay the need for traditional corporate worship.
 In fact, he quoted scripture he believed supported a more individualized worship experience.

 Without saying it, the minister was endorsing a modern version of monasticism enhanced by virtual gatherings and online Bible lessons and studies.

 As I’ve noted previously, humans are creatures of habit.
 Additionally, many of us have very short attention spans, and as any life coach or psychologist can tell you keeping someone focused on a goal can be difficult.
 Whether you are talking about weight loss, breaking bad habits, or studying the Bible, we have a tendency to take the path of least resistance, and often that is the path to failure when it comes to our goals.

 The ministry of Jesus was based on bringing people together to hear the Word.
-It was not based on lone individuals studying the word in private or listening to the word while in isolation.
+It was not based on lone individuals studying the Word in private or listening to it while in isolation.

 © sinnerswalk.com -2020